hadim/maskflow/README.md

 It comes with a [Fiji plugin](https://github.com/hadim/maskflow-fiji) that can run prediction using a model trained with this package (not ready yet).

+**IMPORTANT: This Python library is a proof of concept and in a very early stage.
+I hope to be able to continue the development at some point.**

 ## Trained Models

 `maskflow` allows you to easily trained [your own dataset for object detection and segmentation](./notebooks/1_Build_Dataset/README.md).